econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 The indexer uses
-[NAT gateways to provide internet access for private instances], with [a NAT gateway in each availability zone (per AWS best practices)] to ensure high resilience.
+[NAT gateways to provide internet access for private instances], with [a NAT gateway in each Availability Zone][az-specific nat gateways] to ensure high resilience.
 To avoid [VPC quota] exhaustion for multiple indexer deployments, networking resources associated with the indexer are thus abstracted into a [VPC]-specific stack at `vpc.cfn.yaml`, whose resources can be re-used across multiple indexer deployments via [cross-stack references].

-The VPC stack contains a [private and public subnet] for each [availability zone], with each public subnet connecting to a common [custom route table] containing a [public internet route].
-Each private subnet has its own custom route table with a [NAT gateway route].
+The VPC stack contains a [private and public subnet] for each [Availability Zone] (AZ), with each public subnet sharing a common [public internet route] inside a [custom route table].
+Per [AZ-specific NAT gateway best practices][az-specific nat gateways], each private subnet has its own custom route table with a [NAT gateway route].
+No additional routing is required to enable communication across subnets, because as per the
+[AWS routes docs]:

+> Every route table contains a local route for communication within the VPC.
+> This route is added by default to all route tables.
+If your VPC has more than
+> one IPv4 CIDR block, your route tables contain a local route for each IPv4
+> CIDR block.

 ## Setup